MertTheGreat/PySpark-Works/README.md

 # PySpark-Works
-Examples for big-data processing with PySpark
+Examples for big-data processing with PySpark.
+These examples are notebooks of the codes that used on a Hadoop Cluster.
+Some of the code needs to work on a cluster to work in a convenient time.

 **Example 1:** Using [Capitals Data Set](https://github.com/MertTheGreat/PySpark-Works/blob/master/data-sets/Capitals.txt)
 * Find 5 closest capital.
 (Do not forget that world is round)